phreppo/wstat/README.md

 * **Denis Mazzucato** - [denismazzu96](https://github.com/denismazzu96)
 * **Francesco Parolini** - [parof](https://github.com/parof)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/your/project/contributors) who participated to this project.

 ## License